SvenSchindler/gameboy-emulator/README.md

 - MBC 3
 - MBC 5

-Besides these core features, I implemented a basic PPU and some basic audio support.
-I might rewrite the APU at some point.
+Besides these core features, I implemented some basic audio support.
+I might rewrite the APU at some point actually since it's pretty immature.
 I tried to structure the code in a way that makes it simple to replace or extend major components such as PPU or APU.

-Note that I haven't implemented most cartridge types, mainly because ROM only + MBC1 can handle most of my personal Game Boy games which I used to play when I was a little younger.
-Having said this, adding a new type shouldn't be this hard and can just be added to `src/cart.ts`.
+I added support for the most common cartridge types.
+However, if you're missing one, adding a new type shouldn't be this hard and can just be added to `src/cart.ts`.

 ## Main references